-Under subsection 7(2), when a derivatives firm is dealing with or advising a derivative party that is an individual or eligible commercial hedger, all applicable additional protections in the Instrument are presumed to apply unless that derivatives party has provided the derivatives firm with the requisite representations indicating that they qualify as an eligible derivatives party and the eligible derivatives party waives, in writing, some or all of the additional protections in Instrument.
-As specified in subsection 7(3), the core requirements cannot be waived by the eligible derivatives party.
+Under subsection 8(2), when a derivatives firm is dealing with or advising a derivative party that is an individual or eligible commercial hedger, all applicable additional protections in the Instrument are presumed to apply unless that derivatives party has provided the derivatives firm with the requisite representations indicating that they qualify as an eligible derivatives party and the eligible derivatives party waives, in writing, some or all of the additional protections in Instrument.
+As specified in subsection 8(3), the core requirements cannot be waived by the eligible derivatives party.

-An eligible derivatives party that is an individual or eligible commercial hedger can waive specific requirements for a derivative, a type of derivatives or for all derivatives.
+An eligible derivatives party that is an individual or eligible commercial hedger can waive specific requirements for a specific derivative, a class of derivatives, or for all derivatives.
 For example, a producer of a certain commodity may choose to waive certain requirements in relation to derivatives where the underlying asset is a commodity that they produce but may not want to waive protections in relation to other types of derivatives.

-We do not consider there to be an obligation under the Instrument to update the "waiver" after it is made.
+We do not consider there to be an obligation under the Instrument to update the waiver after it is made.
 However, it is always open to an eligible derivatives party that is an individual or an eligible commercial hedger to withdraw, in whole or in part, any waiver it has made to a derivatives firm.

-A "waiver" can apply to a specific derivative, a class of derivatives or all derivatives involving the derivatives party.
-There is no prescribed form for the waiver provided by subsection 7(2).
-For example, it may be appropriate for the waiver to be given by an eligible derivatives party that is an individual or an eligible commercial hedger as part of account-opening documentation, in master trading agreements or protocols amending master trading agreements.
+There is no prescribed form for the waiver provided by subparagraph 8(2)(a)(iii).
+For example, it may be appropriate for the waiver to be given by an eligible derivatives party that is an individual or an eligible commercial hedger as part of account-opening documentation, in master trading agreements or in protocols amending master trading agreements.
 A derivatives firm may also wish to use a form of waiver that is similar to the typical forms of waivers used by securities market participants when certain permitted clients provide a waiver from certain suitability/disclosure obligations under NI 31-103.

 However, consistent with the derivatives firm's obligation to deal fairly, honestly and in good faith with derivatives parties, we expect the waiver to be presented to the derivatives party in a clear and meaningful manner in order to ensure the derivatives party understands the information presented and the significance of the protections being waived.
-We would consider it to be a breach of section 8 [Fair dealing] to put unreasonable pressure on any derivatives party to waive any requirements.
+We would consider it to be a breach of section 9 [Fair dealing] to put unreasonable pressure on a derivatives party to waive any requirements.
 We also expect the derivatives firm to remind the derivatives party that it has the option to obtain independent advice before signing the waiver.